-RETIREE COST OF LIVING INCREASE: The present value of future retirement benefits is based on benefits currently being paid by the system and includes previously granted cost-of-living increases.
-The present values do not include provisions for potential future increases not yet authorized by the
+RETIREE COST OF LIVING INCREASE

-Board of Trustees.
+The present value of future retirement benefits is based on benefits currently being paid by the system and includes previously granted cost-of-living increases.
+The present values do not include provisions for potential future increases not yet authorized by the Board of Trustees.

-RATES OF RETIREMENT: The table of these rates is included later in the report.
+RATES OF RETIREMENT

+The table of these rates is included later in the report.
 These rates apply only to those individuals eligible to retire.
 All such persons not previously retired or deceased are assumed to retire at age 81.

-RETIREMENT LIMITATIONS: Projected retirement benefits are not subjected to IRS completed years of service according to the following table:
+RETIREMENT LIMITATIONS

-Section 415 limits.
+Projected retirement benefits are not subjected to IRS Section 415 limits.